Current Funeral Research

 During the first phase of the project, we asked only very open questions (because we wanted people to share their accounts without direction from the interviewer).
 Unprompted, many people spoke about how a body was cared for by funeral directors.
 These accounts have lead to more questions, which we are now exploring in more detail.

 We currently have two active funeral research projects.
 The first is to develop a validated questionnaire to reliably measure funeral satisfaction.
 The second is to develop an in-depth understanding about ideas, concerns, expectations and current practice in how a body is cared for by funeral directors.
+We are also supporting the University of Huddersfield to better understand how and where conversations about death, dying and bereavement take place.
 More details about these projects can be found below.

 Validated funeral satisfaction score